RPMXH/homeSeeker/README.md

 This is the default view, showing all the listings that the `fetcher` has found, but you haven't reviewed yet.

+Each listing shows:
-*   **Display:** Each listing shows its source (e.g., Idealista, Remax), the listed price, and a direct link to view the listing on its original website.
+* its source (e.g., Idealista, Remax),
+* the listed price, and
+* a direct link to view the listing on its original website.

 ### Taking Action on a Listing